| ||Format||Pages||Price|| |

 5.1 Visual interpretation of gear teeth condition is different from examining for cracks or early signs of macro-pitting.
-Visual interpretation is referred to ANSI/AGMA 1010 E-95.
+Visual interpretation is referred to ASNI/AGMA 1010-F14.

-5.1.1 The purpose of using eddy-current array for girth gear teeth examination is it drastically reduces examination time; covers a large area in one single pass; provides real-time cartography of the examined region, facilitating data interpretation; and improves reliability and probability of detection (POD).
+5.1.1 The purpose of using an eddy current array for mill girth gear tooth examination is it drastically reduces the examination time; covers a large area in one single pass; provides real-time cartography of the examined region, facilitating data interpretation; and improves reliability and probability of detection (POD).
 One tooth can be examined in less than 30 seconds.

-—ECA is used as a discontinuity finding tool (see Fig. 3) and a presentation aid as support once problems are discovered and photographed.
-As presentation is everything and so is visualization, colors and three-dimensional (3D) images (see Fig. 4) that help with visualization are absolutely invaluable in such circumstances.
+Note 3: In this practice, ECA is used as a discontinuity finding tool (see ) and a presentation aid as support once problems are discovered and photographed.
+Colors and three-dimensional (3D) images (see ) that help with visualization are invaluable in such circumstances.

-5.1.2 The purpose of using alternating current field measurement is its ability to size accurately surface-breaking cracks.
+5.1.2 The purpose of using alternating current field measurement is to size surface-breaking cracks electronically.